sxubi/sxubi.github.io/_posts/2022-12-03-Linear_Algebra.md

 title: "Linear Algebra"
 ---

-This post aims to conclude some common algorithm in Linear Algebra, since I guess there would be many calculations in our final exam.
-LOL
+This post aims at concluding some common algorithm in Linear Algebra.
+*Based on HKUST MATH2121 Linear Algebra.*

 #### Row reduced echelon form (RREF)
 Just perform the **elementary row operations**: replacement, scaling and interchange.